wwood/finishm/README.md

+__WARNING__!
+FinishM is very alpha software and not ready for prime time.
+There are many unfinished parts of it, and many bugs.
+Please use with care, and don't judge the authors too harshly.

 # FinishM

 FinishM attempts to improve draft genomes by considering the computational problem to be about finishing, not assembly in the traditional sense.